songtianlun/selfhost-hub/content/services-en/fenrus.md

 ---
 id: "fenrus"
 name: "Fenrus"
 description: "Personal home page that allows for multiple users, guest access and multiple dashboards for each user.
-It also has "Smart Apps" which display live data for those apps."
+It also has \"Smart Apps\" which display live data for those apps."
 tags:
   - "GPL-3.0"
   - ".NET"